alii012/tictactoegame/README.md

 # tictacto:
-       a tic tac toe game that u will play aginst AI the player is winning, and a negative score means we have in tictactoe.py 8 functions lets start break all this fucntions down
+       a tic tac toe game that u will play aginst AI its an easy game and i had alot of fun with it .-. we have in tictactoe.py 8 functions lets start break all these fucntions down

 1- inital_state(): as u see this function is the inital_state of the game we just EMPTY Game